dgendill/purescript-query-params/docs/QueryParams.md

 runInBrowser :: forall e a.
 QueryParamAction a -> Eff (browserurl :: BROWSERURL | e) a
 ```

-Run a a series of QueryParamActions on the browser's
+Run a series of `QueryParamActions` on the browser's
 current URL, and return a value e.g.

 ```purescript